sahoss/docs/src/content/docs/commands/SREM.md

 1. `Wrong type of value or key`:

    - Error Message: `(error) WRONGTYPE Operation against a key holding the wrong kind of value`
-   - his error is returned if the key exists but is not of the set data type.
+   - This error is returned if the key exists but is not of the set data type.

 2. `Invalid syntax`: